chebil/DESLab/content/authors/rekik/_index.md

 ---
 # Display name
-title: Khalil Chebil
+title: Molka Rekik

 # Username (this should match the folder name)
 authors:
-  - chebil
+  - rekik

 # Is this the primary user of the site?
 superuser: false